-Where incidents of inappropriate internet or email use occur, pupils will be encouraged to discuss their experiences with a teacher and/or their parents.
+Where incidents of inappropriate internet, email or social networking use occur, pupils will be encouraged to discuss their experiences with a teacher and/or their parents.
 Additional coaching within the class will be employed to make pupils more aware of what to avoid on the internet, along with discussion with the pupil's parents about appropriate e-safety strategies for use both at school and at home.
 Where necessary, recurrences of such incidents will be dealt with through the school's safeguarding policy.
+ICT lead is to be notified immediately and address any issue and report findings to the relevant agencies.